BBaoVanC/guides.stkc.win/content/posts/odysseyn1x.md

 You can move your old files back on to the USB flash drive now if necessary.

-# Preparing to boot Odysseyn1x
+# Preparing to Boot Odysseyn1x

 Before we can boot directly into Odysseyn1x we will need to do two things: disable Secure Boot and change the boot order.